Coping With Life After Rehab

 - Leverage the time you get during treatment to drive lasting growth in yourself, improve your ability to make lasting changes in your life and either improve relationships or find new, positive bonds with new people.

-At the Florida House Experience, we set up patients with the services, tools, and treatments to build the foundation for lasting recovery.
+At FHE Health, we set up patients with the services, tools, and treatments to build the foundation for lasting recovery.
 If you or a loved one are struggling with addiction or mental health issues, contact us today and learn more about how we can help you make positive changes in your life before, during and especially after treatment.